-If you are in a job for a while now, you are probably leading a team in a project.
-Though this might not seem important, but the way you sound when you are with your team is a contributing factor in deciding if you’re suitable for a higher position.
+If you have been in a job for a while now, you are probably leading a team in a project.
+Though this might not seem important, the way you sound when you are with your team is a contributing factor in deciding if you’re suitable for a higher position.

-Your normal tone, the one you adopt when you are with your friends makes you sound casual.
-A person with at a higher position should get the feeling of authority when he/she witnesses you addressing your team.
+Your normal tone, the one you adopt when you are with your friends, makes you sound casual.
+A person in a higher position should get the feeling of authority when he/she witnesses you addressing your team.
 You should not just dress for the job you want but sound the part as well.
-Obviously, if you seek job promotion then the job you have is not exactly the job you want.
-So, if you really wish to be at a position higher than your current position, take the charge and show your boss that you are a Leader.
-You need to lead your team to growth, motivate them to perform well, appreciate them for their good work and correct them when wrong.
-You should try to become a people’s manager in order to move upwards on the growth ladder.
+Obviously, if you seek a job promotion, then the job you have is not exactly the job you want.
+So, if you really wish to be in a position higher than your current position, take charge and show your boss that you are a Leader.
+You need to lead your team to growth, motivate them to perform well, appreciate them for their good work and correct them when they are wrong.
+You should try to become a people manager in order to move upwards on the growth ladder.

-Working, working and working is not the way to go.
-You could be doing all the important work and yet, there is hardly anyone appreciating it.
+Working, working, and working is not the way to go.
+You could be doing all the important work, and yet, there is hardly anyone appreciating it.
 Do not let that happen.
-Whether you get the raise or not can be measured by the amount appreciation you gather over the year.
+Whether you get the raise or not can be measured by the amount of appreciation you gather over the year.
 It definitely gives you the impression that this might be the year!

 You must know who pulls the threads in your office.
-A higher authority is always responsible for all the decision related to you and maintaining a healthy relationship with your seniors is your power play card in your profession.
-To adapt to a changing environment is important.
+A higher authority is always responsible for all the decisions related to you, and maintaining a healthy relationship with your seniors is your power play card in your profession.
+Adapting to a changing environment is important.
 Keep track of who makes the decisions and who influences these decisions.
 You cannot always go through the rule book.
 You must do everything it takes to get that raise.
 But never overdo things.
 Try to maintain limits to everything.

-Of course, you won’t be in the room where your fate is being decided but you do have a representative.
+Of course, you won’t be in the room where your fate is being decided, but you do have a representative.
 Your supervisor who pleads on your behalf is the person in whose hands rests your fate.
-Make sure that your supervisor is carrying all the right documents about the results you have successfully generated in the past year and before the “Judgement day” sit and discuss about the points to be put in front of the panel.
+Make sure that your supervisor is carrying all the right documents about the results you have successfully generated in the past year, and before the “Judgement day,” sit and discuss the points to be put in front of the panel.

-Your supervisor is the only weapon you have in this battle and you must use it to its full potential.
-Provide him/her with all the underlying facts, tell the tale of how you managed a difficult situation to achieve success and also, include the testimonials of your clients and other impressed officials.
-How well you prepare your supervisor is the key to deciding your fate in favour of you or against.
-If you know you have done the work at your best adding value to the organization, and you have not been rated as per your performance, you have the right to fight for your case.
-Present your facts but never force your judgements.
+Your supervisor is the only weapon you have in this battle, and you must use it to its full potential.
+Provide him/her with all the underlying facts, tell the tale of how you managed a difficult situation to achieve success, and also include the testimonials of your clients and other impressed officials.
+How well you prepare your supervisor is the key to deciding your fate in favor of you or against you.
+If you know you have done the work at your best, adding value to the organization, and you have not been rated as per your performance, you have the right to fight for your case.
+Present your facts, but never force your judgments.

 Strategize in a smarter way

-You always know who are going to be the member of the panel that makes the decision.
+You always know who is going to be the member of the panel that makes the decision.
 So what can you do about this knowledge?
-Majority always wins, they say.
+The majority always wins, they say.
 Then bring the majority on your side.

 Here is a list of “Don’ts” you should make a note of-